-Prolonged intake of vitamin B6 in a dose above 10 mg may cause a mild sensation of tingling and numbness.
+Prolonged intake of vitamin B6 above 10 mg daily may cause a mild tingling sensation and numbness.

 Choline belongs to the soluble in liquids group of B vitamins.
 It is an organic nitrogen base containing lecithin, and acetylcholine.
 Together with inositol is involved in the metabolism of fats and cholesterol metabolism, preventing its accumulation on the walls of arteries and deposits in the gallbladder.
 With the penetration of the brain, contained lecithin improves its action and improves memory.
 Used in the treatment of age-related diseases (Alzheimer's).
 It occurs in plant foods: yeast, wheat germ, lecithin, green leafy vegetables and egg yolks.

 Vitamin B5 (calcium pantothenate, pantothenic acid, pantotenol) is part of a complex of B vitamins affects the development of the central nervous system, is the building substance of cells.
 In the body synthesized by the intestinal bacteria.
 It occurs in animal products (meat, kidneys, liver) and plants (wheat germ, wheat bran, nuts, grains, green vegetables).
 Prevents fatigue and excessive stress, accelerates the healing of cuts and wounds, acts as a stimulant for the side effects of the use of antibiotics.
 Deficiency causes skin changes, and difficulty in blood clotting.